DeepakHC/code-scratch-pad/README.md

 # Code Scratch Pad 🚀

-An interactive, real-time HTML/CSS/JS scratch pad you can use to write, preview, and share web snippets instantly.
+An interactive, real-time code scratch pad you can use to write, preview, and share web snippets instantly.

 Hosted at: https://deepakhc.github.io/code-scratch-pad/